Cornslakes/Machine-Learning-Project-WWI21DSB/README.md

 docs contains documentation of the project

-training contains the notebook for training of the model, which was perfomed on Google Collab
+training contains the notebook for training of the model which was perfomed on Google Collab

 # Setup details

 1. To dodge issues with your current tensorflow version on your machine it's highly recommended to create a python virtual environment on your machine<br>
    -> 1.1 `python -m venv "name"`<br>
    -> 1.2 `.\"name"\Scripts\activate`<br>
-   -> 1.3 `python -m pip install --upgrade pip`<br><br>
+   -> 1.3 `python -m pip install --upgrade pip`<br>

 2. To start the setup install all needed dependencies by running <br>
    `pip install -r requirements.txt`<br>